 Simply put, be the change that you have always wanted to be all your life.

-A few months ago back in a prestigious international United Nations meeting, it came out clearly that in regard with reducing the dependency on plastic usage, the whole world needs to focus on a single goal of making the environment a better place today than it was the day before or a few years back.
+A few months ago, back in a prestigious international United Nations meeting, it came out clearly that in regard to reducing the dependency on plastic usage, the whole world needs to focus on a single goal of making the environment a better place today than it was the day before or a few years back.

-The supporters of the move were seen to counter the argument stating that Zero Vision was one step in the right direction.
+The move’s supporters were seen to counter the argument stating that Zero Vision was one step in the right direction.
 The next step will follow suit according to the success of the previous move.

 4. Multiply Resources and Funds for Cleanup Operations